cirosantilli/cirosantilli.github.io/interests.md

 Things I'll try to get my kids into because I don't have enough time in this life:

 -   <https://github.com/cirosantilli/awesome-whole-cell-simulation>.
 It's weird, cells feel a lot like embedded systems: small, complex and profound.
 To reach both [biological AGI](#sci-fi) and [immortality](#sci-fi).
+Especially excited about: microscopy, analytical chemistry (mass spectroscopy), DNA sequencing, DNA synthesis, synthetic biology and cell simulations.

 I really like open source.
 It gives more opportunities to the poor countries, and reduces lock-in to my current employer.
 Shame it is not always economically feasible...